 He needs to release the docs and get something going here.

-That's what the DeSantis Meadows and Jordan letter was all about.
+That's what the DeSantis, Meadows, and Jordan letter was all about.

-That's why we're we're pushing it hard.
+That's why we're pushing it hard.

 And if he does, it's good for the country.